-Mix together the vanilla, agave and molasses together in a small bowl.
-Add the milk and mix until smooth.
+Mix the vanilla, agave and molasses together in a small bowl.
+Add the soy milk and mix until smooth.
 Set aside.

-In a separate, larger bowl, mix together the flour, bicarbonate of soda, the ginger and the cinnamon.
+In a separate, larger bowl, mix together the flour, baking soda, ginger and cinnamon.
 Rub in the margarine until the mixture resembles breadcrumbs, then stir in the caster sugar.

-Add the wet mixture from earlier to the dry and mix until it starts to stick together.
+Add the wet mixture to the dry and mix everything until it starts to stick together.
 Use your hands to form it into a dough.
 Note that it will seem a bit dry at first but keep kneading and warming it in your hands and it'll soon come together.

 Roll the dough out to around ½ an inch thick.
-Use 2.5 inch cookie cutters to cut out various shapes of your choice.
+Use a 2.5-inch gingerbread man cookie cutter to cut out 25 biscuits, re-rolling leftover pieces as needed.

-Place the cookie shapes onto your trays and place them in the fridge for 1 hour.
-If you're short for time, you can put them in the freezer for 20 minutes to help them hold their shape as they bake.
+Place the dough shapes onto your trays and place them in the fridge for 1 hour.
+If you're short for time, you can put them in the freezer for 20 minutes.
+This will help them hold their shape as they bake.

-Leave the cookies at room temperature for around 30 minutes to allow the icing to set before enjoying.
+Leave your gingerbread biscuits at room temperature for around 30 minutes to allow the icing to set before enjoying.